ryanppal/ppn-blue-paper/README.md

 ## 5. Fee and Incentive Structure

 ### 5.1 Fee
 Fees will be incurred by the sender and rewarded to SNs and MNs for performing verifications and attaching it to the blockchain.
-Considering that there are different kinds of transactions in PPN, such as token transfer, contract deployment, vote casting, claim request, premium payment, etc., we propose a flexible fee structure which will be introduced at a later date sustainability of the network.
+With different types of transactions (such as token transfers, contract deployment, vote casting, claim requests, premium payments, etc), we propose a flexible fee structure which will be introduced at a later date for sustainability of the network.

-There will be no transaction fees for all the transactions for the first year when the PPN main net is launched.
+There will be no transaction fees for all transactions for the first year of the main-net's operation.

-From the second of year once the main-net is launched, fees will be collected from sender, as shown in the table below, and it will be distributed to SNs and MNs.
-From the second year, incentives collected in PPN Incentive Pool will be distributed monthly to qualified SNs according to their stake.
+From the second year onwards, fees will be collected from the sender, as shown in the table below.
+This fee will be distributed to the respective SNs and MNs.
+20% of the fee collected will go to the PPN Incentive Pool, which will be distributed monthly to qualified SNs according to their stake.

 | Party | Incentive |
 |-------|-----------|